 Removal of an old furnace and installation of a new, high-efficiency gas furnace with 3-ton capacity (1 ton equals 12,000 Btu), for a 2,500 square foot home:

 Estimated total installed cost, including materials and labor: $3,900

 Although highly efficient gas furnaces typically cost $500 to $1,000 more than less-efficient models, they will easily make up the difference in fuel savings because they’re up to 15 percent more efficient.
-To calculate your potential cost savings, check out the savings calculator (the calculator is in the right column under “Consumers.”)
-You also can calculate return on investment through the American Council for an Energy-Efficient Economy.
+Learn more about return on investment through the American Council for an Energy-Efficient Economy.
 (Costs are national averages and do not include sales tax.)

 If your home is heated by a forced-air system, it’s a good idea to hire an energy auditor to test for leaks in your ducts.
 Leaky ducts can lose up to 35 percent of the hot air produced by a furnace.
 You can seal the ducts with mastic or hire a professional to do the job for you.